What does a Vehicle Technician do?

 - Work out the estimated time and cost for jobs;

-- Do repairs and replace damaged parts;
+- Repairing electrical faults and replacing damaged parts;

 - Roadtest the vehicle to check the repair work;